 Sociocracy is built on seven principles that shape organizational culture.
 Since the seven principles are reflected in all of the patterns, understanding these principles is helpful for adopting and paramount to adapting Sociocracy 3.0 patterns.

-Practicing Sociocracy 3.0 helps people appreciate the essential value that these core principles bring, both to individuals and to organizations – and supports their integration into organizational culture.
+Practicing Sociocracy 3.0 helps people appreciate the essential value that these core principles bring – both to individuals and to organizations – and supports their integration into organizational culture.

 The Principle of Transparency: Record all information that is valuable for the organization, and make it accessible to everyone, unless there is a reason for confidentiality.